 Your age and wealth can help you decide how much risk you can assume.
 If you’re young and have more money than average people your age, you have the ability to take more risks than average.
 It doesn’t mean you have to take on more risk, but you could.

-One reason is because younger investors have more time to recover from bad investments.
+One reason is that younger investors have more time to recover from bad investments.
 Or they have the time to allow an investment to go through a series of ups and downs before they need the money.
 Younger investors have a longer time horizon and can experiment a lot more.
 If you take a severe loss on any investment, you have more than enough time on your hands to recover.

 On the other hand, someone a few years away from retirement would probably not want to invest their retirement fund in a risky, speculative investment.
 If the investment doesn’t pay off, they don’t have the time to make the money back before they need it for retirement.